MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 ### Authorization

 Use the UET `tagID` and token for authorization.
-Contact your account manager to obtain the token.

 > [!NOTE]
 > You can now obtain your auth token from the Microsoft Advertising UI by selecting **Use Conversions API**.
-This program is currently in pilot.
+This program is in pilot.
+Contact your account manager to join.

 ### Data Schema